betaglot/plantabeta/docs/guide/Why/Injury.md

 ## Reduces Injuries from Falling

-Put(Plant) teaches Planters how to move through their [🟩<eko>Eko</eko>](/encyclopedia/Eko/EcoOverview) safely.
+PlantaBeta teaches Planters how to move through their [🟩<eko>Eko</eko>](/encyclopedia/Eko/EcoOverview) safely.

 Falling is a large part of Climbing.
-Put(Plant) transfers the knowledge of how to fall safely from climbing to Planting.
+PlantaBeta transfers the knowledge of how to fall safely from climbing to Planting.
 ::: tip Some of the Motos used to safely Fall

 - [🟠<move>BodyAbsorb</move>](/encyclopedia/Move/BodyMoto/BodyAbsorb)